-On weeknights, meals are prepared by our Chef, Mushi Wooseong James, [mwjames@djerassi.org].
+On weeknights, meals are prepared by our Chef, Mushi Wooseong James, mwjames@djerassi.org Monday & Tuesday and Chef Katherine Ross Ward, Wednesday-Friday katherine@djerassi.org.
 Artists prepare their own food for breakfast, lunch, and weekends from our stocked kitchens.
 We do our best to accommodate all dietary restrictions and needs when grocery shopping and cooking.
-We have your health interests at heart and our chef makes every attempt to identify ingredients that cause allergic reactions.
-However there is always a risk of contamination as in our kitchen as we use products such as milk, eggs, gluten, etc.
+We have your health interests at heart and our chefs make every attempt to identify ingredients that cause allergic reactions.
+However, there is always a risk of contamination since we use products such as milk, eggs, gluten, etc in our kitchen.

 The Program does not provide alcohol.
-Please BYOB or bring cash with you to contribute to the wine kitty for communal wine., purchased on a weekl;y basis.
+Please BYOB or bring cash with you to contribute to the wine kitty for communal wine, purchased on a weekly basis.